jemurphyuk/docker-pre-assignment-training/README.md

 Containers offer a packaging mechanism in which applications can be abstracted from running environment.
 This decoupling allow apps to deployed consistently regardless of whether target environment is a private data centre or public cloud, making environments that can be run anywhere.

 ## Why use Docker?
-Communication across OS, using multiple containers which can be booted up as needed in the event of a crashvag
+Communication across OS, using multiple containers which can be booted up as needed in the event of a crash

 ### Terminology
 - Images - blueprints of application which form basis of containers